How do I get in touch with the library staff?

 We have an entire page dedicated to these Populi FAQs.
 Read more here!

 How do I get a library card at Seminary of the Southwest?

 Your Seminary of the Southwest ID card serves as your library card.
 We use it to check out physical material to you.
 Your library card does not help you access e-resources.
 To access e-resources, read our Accessing eResources LibGuide.

 You are surrounded by amazing libraries in Austin!
 Read all about your access to area libraries on this guide.

-I need assistance with my academic or creative writing.
+I need assistance with my scholarly or creative writing.
 Can the library help?

 I have a question and I don't know who to ask.
 Can you help?

 Yes, we are happy to refer you to the right person to bring your question to.
 Ask away!